Walking in London: Diana, Princess of Wales Memorial Walk

 The Diana, Princess of Wales Memorial Walk is a 7 mi circular walking trail in London, England, dedicated to the memory of Diana, Princess of Wales.
 It goes between Kensington Gardens, Green Park, Hyde Park and St James's Park in a figure-eight pattern, passing five sites that are associated with her life: Kensington Palace, Spencer House, Buckingham Palace, St. James's Palace, and Clarence House.
 It is marked with eighty-nine individual plaques and has been described as "one of the most magnificent urban parkland walks in the world."

 Parkland Walk

 The Parkland Walk is a 2.5 mi linear green walkway in London which follows the course of the railway line that used to run between Finsbury Park and Alexandra Palace, through Stroud Green, Crouch End, Highgate and Muswell Hill, mostly in Haringey.
 Because it avoids the closed surface section of Highgate station and its adjoining tunnels, which are closed to walkers for safety reasons, there are in fact two separate sections to this walk.
 It is located near Hampstead Heath and is a local nature reserve.
 Between Finsbury Park and Highgate, the path forms part of the Capital Ring.

 Waterside trails

+The Beverley Brook Walk

+The Beverley Brook Walk is a walking route in the south-western suburbs of London, England.
+It is 11.5 km long, of which the last 10.5 km follows the lower reaches of the Beverley Brook, a tributary of the River Thames.
+It starts at New Malden railway station and ends to the north of the Putney Embankment at Barn Elms, having passed through the green spaces of Wimbledon Common, Richmond Park, Barnes Common and Putney Lower Common on its route.